 Our business plans require a significant amount of capital.
 Our future capital needs may require us to sell additional equity or debt securities that may dilute our stockholders or introduce covenants that may restrict our operations or our ability to pay dividends.
+If we require additional capital and are not able to secure new funding, we may not be able to continue our business operations.

 Although we believe we have sufficient capital to fund our business for at least the next 12 months, we may seek additional financing during that time to bolster our cash reserves and ensure our ability to continue to pursue our business objectives.
 Our current business plans may require us to secure additional financing prior to achieving positive operating cash flows, and we do not anticipate achieving positive operating cash flows in the near term.
 As a result, we intend to continue monitoring our liquidity, financial and business results and outlook and market conditions, and may be opportunistic and raise capital when we consider market conditions are good or a favorable opportunity exists to bolster our cash reserves, reduce our financial risk, help finance research and development costs and pursue business objectives.
-Any delays in the successful commercialization and sales of our software products will negatively impact our ability to generate revenue, our profitability and our overall operating performance and result in the need to raise additional capital sooner than expected.
+Any delays in the successful commercialization and sales of our software product will negatively impact our ability to generate revenue, our profitability and our overall operating performance and result in the need to raise additional capital sooner than expected.

 Even if we generate positive operating cash flows, we may need to raise significant amounts of additional capital to fund our business thereafter, including to finance ongoing research and development costs, any significant unplanned or accelerated expenses and new strategic alliances or acquisitions.
-The fact that we have limited experience commercializing our software products, coupled with our belief that our AI/ML software platform represents a significant technology advancement, means we have limited to no historical data on the demand for our software platform.
-In addition, we expect our capital expenditures to continue to be significant in the foreseeable future as we complete the development and launch of our commercial software platform, and that our level of capital expenditures will be significantly affected by customer demand for our platform.
+The fact that we have limited experience commercializing our software product, coupled with our belief that our AI/ML Software Platform represents a significant technology advancement, means we have limited to no historical data on the demand for our software platform.
+In addition, we expect our expenses to continue to be significantly affected by customer demand for our platform.
 As a result, our future capital requirements are uncertain and actual capital requirements may be different from those we currently anticipate.
-We may need to seek equity or debt financing to finance a portion of our capital expenditures, and such financing might not be available to us in a timely manner or on terms that are acceptable, or at all.
+We may need to seek equity or debt financing to finance our expenses and capital expenditures, and such financing might not be available to us in a timely manner or on terms that are acceptable, or at all.
 Even if available, the sale of additional equity or equity-linked securities could dilute our stockholders, and the incurrence of indebtedness would result in debt service obligations and could result in operating and financing covenants that would restrict our operations.